 You should also ask about your cap, the maximum amount that a brokerage will take from your commissions within a calendar year.
 Once you’ve met your cap, the rest of your commissions earned will be entirely yours to keep.
 Negotiating a low cap will mean more commissions will end up in your bank account.

-While getting paid as a commissioned salesperson may feel odd to you at first, the benefit of commissioned sales is that it rewards people who work hard and provide excellent customer service to their clients.
-Some Oregon real estate brokers prefer to ease their way into their new profession by working part-time instead of jumping in with both feet.
+While getting paid as a commissioned salesperson is unique from a salaried role, the benefit of commissioned sales is that it rewards people who work hard and provide excellent customer service to their clients.
+However, some Oregon real estate brokers prefer to ease their way into their new profession by working part-time instead of jumping in with both feet.

 How to Get an Oregon Real Estate License: FAQs